-The RAPID funding mechanism is used for proposals having a severe urgency with regard to availability of, or access to, data, facilities, or specialized equipment, including quick-response research on natural or anthropogenic disasters and similar unanticipated events.
-PI(s) must contact the NSF program officer(s) whose expertise is most germane to the proposal topic before submitting a RAPID proposal.
+The RAPID funding type is used for proposals having a severe urgency with regard to availability of, or access to, data, facilities, or specialized equipment, including quick-response research on natural or anthropogenic disasters and similar unanticipated events.
+Pl(s)

+must contact the NSF program officer(s) whose expertise is most germane to the proposal topic before submitting a RAPID proposal.
 This will aid in determining whether the proposed work is appropriate for RAPID funding.
 These proposals must be submitted in response to the PAPPG.
-For guidelines, see Chapter II.D.1. in the most recent version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (https://www.nsf.gov/publications/pub_summ.jsp?ods_key=pappg).
+For guidelines, see the most recent version of the NSF PAPPG.